pbloem/profane-tmesis/if-croesus-goes-to-war.md

 So I slowly brought people to me.
 Slavers, traders, the rich and the poor.
 And I sent them on their way, to bring me more people.
 With every question I was asked, I increased my control over the traffic across the great sea, and with my priestesses I could plan months ahead.

-"When things finally came together, I had directly changed, and sometimes ruined, the lives of hundreds of people so that one slave boy in Cairo would neglect his duties for a night of passion with a young prostitute.
-True love, mind you, but they never would have met if a sailor I had called to me a year before, had not decided to give her a beating for declining her services as the young boy passed by on an errand.
+When things finally came together, I had directly changed, and sometimes ruined, the lives of hundreds of people so that one slave boy in Cairo would neglect his duties for a night of passion with a young prostitute.
+True love, mind you, but they never would have met if a sailor I had called to me a year before, had not decided to give her a beating for declining her services just as the young boy passed by on an errand.
 He saved her, and she gladly rewarded him with the only means she had.

-This one magical night cost him dearly, as the linen he was meant to be guarding was stolen in the night.
+This one magical night cost him dearly, as the linen he was meant to be guarding was stolen.
 This left a silk trader who was visiting the next day without a return cargo.
-Instead he found a slave girl to sell back in Ephesus."
+Instead he found a slave girl to sell back in Ephesus.

-"From there to Athens, and to Illyria.
+From there to Athens, and to Illyria.
 That part was easy.
-The further north, the more exotic her dark skin made her, so the traders could make a neat profit by buying slaves like her and moving her north."
+The further north, the more exotic her dark skin made her, so the traders could make a neat profit by buying slaves like her and moving them north.

-"Then I need to put her before Midas, and to convince him to make the purchase.
+Then I needed to put her before Midas, and to convince him to make the purchase.
 That was perhaps the biggest puzzle.
 His visit to the market was a month after she'd been moved on, originally, and her price was well above what was reasonable for a simple house slave.
-Moreover, Midas had a preference for a young boy, since he was mainly looking for a slave that could help with the more intensive labor."
+Moreover, Midas had a preference for a young boy, since he was looking for a slave that could help with the more intensive labor."

-"I could not entice any of the traders to come to Naxos beforehand.
-This was one point of the world, where at this moment of time, I had no influence."
+I could not entice any of the traders to come to Naxos beforehand.
+This was one point of the world, where at this moment of time, I had little direct influence.

-"I knew it could be done, since I had asked, but whenever I asked how, the answers were frustratingly vague.
+I knew it could be done, since I had asked, but whenever I asked how, the answers were frustratingly vague.
 For the longest time, I could not get the picture clear enough."

-She fell silent for a minute, and then locked eyes with me.
+She fell silent for a minute.

 "It was the only way.
 I asked, I tried to find other options.
 There were none.
 To put Anaximene in your life, I killed 36 slaves.
 It was an Egyptian mercenary.
 A carrier of a dormant disease.
 It's common in the south of Egypt, but not around here.
 I found him and put him on the wrong ship.
 He was captured by pirates in the Aegean, and sold into slavery at Lissos.
 Within two weeks, most of the slaves, and three of the traders lay dying."

 "Anaximene had come into contact with the disease at a younger age, and was now no longer susceptible to its effects.
 She survived where her captor did not, and when Midas finally came, she was by far the healthiest option at the market.
 The price was still steep, but he had travelled too far to return empty handed."

 There was remorse without regret.
-I could see in her eyes, the steady determination that must have faced Agias when he found her sitting on his chest with a knife to her throat.
+I could see in her eyes, the determination that must have faced Agias when he found her sitting on his chest with a knife to her throat.
 She knew, with greater certainty anybody else was ever afforded, what her path ought to be.
-And she seemed determined to follow to the end.
+And she was determined to follow to the end.

 "That's what it took.
 Five years, and 36 or so lives, but after that, Anaximene was in your life, and I needed to interfere no more.
-All the tapestry was pinned in place, and it was still five years before you or Ana would even be born.
+All the threads were pinned in place, and it was still five years before you or Ana would even be born.

 When everything was prepared, I had my priestesses ask what your future would be and I gave the answer that I knew I would.
 You would fall in love with Anaximene, marry, have a son, she would die, and you would lose Hyllus, and then yourself.
 After that, your future was set in stone."